 James H. Dickerson

 An inventive leader with an extensive research and communications track record in the physical sciences, James H. Dickerson joined CR in January 2017.
 As the organization’s first Chief Scientific Officer, he is responsible for scientific and technical oversight of all relevant CR activities with a primary focus on product evaluations, interpretation of scientific data, and safety research in support of CR content, and policy and mobilization initiatives.
 James also oversees the technical rigor of CR’s testing protocol development.
+In addition, James serves as Science Advisor to CR's President and CEO.
 An internationally recognized expert in nanoscience and electrochemistry, James has more than 15 years of experience effectively translating scientific concepts for academic, industrial, government, and public stakeholders.

 In 2019, James was named a Fellow of the American Physical Society for his longstanding contributions to physics diversity through mentoring, outreach, championing the APS Bridge Program, and helping launch the Fisk-Vanderbilt Bridge model, as well as his leadership to assure quality science continues to underpin all of Consumer Reports' product evaluations.